Publications of Thomas Colcombet

 (properties and representation of infinite structures)”.
 2004.

-finite representation, to their geometrical properties as well as decidability properties
+representation, to their geometrical properties as well as decidability properties

 concerning them.
 Following Courcelle’s work, we focus our study on their